-The R&S MXO 4 achieves its highest sample rate of 5 Gsample/s by interleaving two channels: channels 1 and 2 are interleaved, and also channel 3 and 4.
-Interleaving assumes that only one of the paired channels is used - either channel 1 or channel 2, and either channel 3 or 4.
+The R&S MXO 5 with 8 channels achieves its highest sample rate of 5 Gsample/s by interleaving channels by twos.
+Interleaving assumes that only one of the paired channels is used.
 If the second channel of a pair is used (on display, or as trigger source, math source, or measurement source), the interleaving mode is disabled.
 Without interleaving, the channels work with 2.5 Gsample/s and reduced bandwidth.